Opposition to Haile Selassie: Ogaden and Bale revolts

-The use of northern settlers to secure southern regions of the empire was a tactic that was used extensively in the 10th to 16th centuries of the Abyssinian Empire and during the reign of Menelik.
-In Bale region this was frequent, and Oromo/Somali aimed to wipe out the domination of the Amhara settlers known as the Neftenya.
+The use of northern settlers to secure southern regions of the empire was a tactic that was used extensively in the 10th to 16th centuries in the Abyssinian Empire and during the reign of Menelik.
+In the Bale region this was frequent, and Oromo/Somali aimed to wipe out the domination of the Amhara settlers known as the Neftenya.
 This resettlement policy consequently resulted in a shortage of arable land in Bale due to land expropriation.
 The best land in the region eventually became owned by Amharas and higher officials in the province were disproportionately Christian, greatly incensing the Muslim Oromo/Somali population.
-Serious revolt broke in Bale region out during a fairly minor incident in the Wabe district of Bale in 1964, after the governor of the region had unsuccessfully attempted to collect taxes with a large police force.
-This act of defiance to the central government inspired rebellions to pop up elsewhere in the district culminating in the seizure of the town of Belitu by rebel Oromo/Somali forces.
+Serious revolt broke out in Bale region during a fairly minor incident in the Wabe district of Bale in 1964, after the governor of the region had unsuccessfully attempted to collect taxes with a large police force.
+This act of defiance to the central government inspired rebellions to pop up elsewhere in the district culminating in the seizure of the town of Belitu by Oromo/Somali forces.
 Resistance then spread over to neighboring Delo district and by the end of 1965 central Bale was in total revolt and under rebel control.
 Fighting gradually increased in intensity until 1966, at which point the Ethiopian government declared a state of emergency and deployed the army.

 Fierce ground assaults and airstrikes by government forces in high and lowland Bale during the opening months of 1967 resulted in significant casualties amongst the civilian population.
-Many of the peasants and pastoralists who had homes and crops devastated in the air attacks were terror stricken as they had never seen bombs before.
+Many of the peasants and pastoralists who had homes and crops devastated in the air attacks were terror stricken as they had never seen ordnance before.
 Thousands of Oromos fled to Somalia in the face of intensive aerial bombardments, where they remained for decades.